microsoft/backupessentials/README.md

 a) Download the RHEL 5.9 installation script and the corresponding RPMs as follows:

-b) Install the RHEL 5.9 backup components as follows:
+b) Run the install.sh script as follows:
 ./install.sh

 1. Please use the following instructions for RHEL 6.4:
 a) Download the RHEL 5.9 installation script and the corresponding RPMs as follows:

-b) Install the RHEL 5.9 backup components as follows:
+b) Run the install.sh script as follows:
 ./install.sh